 Whether you have a submersible and diaphragm pump, it is common for pump seals to erode over time, so if you spot any leaks in your system these will need to be replaced.
 Water heaters also need to be regularly cleaned and flushed out.
 Mix equal parts water and white vinegar, add to the tank, and then heat to maximum temperature before cooling down.
 Then simply empty and rinse with clean water.

 The best way to ensure that your freshwater tanks remain bacteria-free is to regularly flush them out with a cleaning agent.
 To rinse them out, make sure the tank is drained empty, add the water and cleaning agent to the tank, cover and simply go for a drive, which will get the water moving around the tanks.
 Then drain the tanks again and rinse.
-For drinking water tanks, use sodium or calcium hypochlorite rather than stabilized chlorine to keep from contaminating the water.
+For drinking water tanks, use sodium or calcium hypochlorite rather than stabilized chlorine to keep from contaminating

-Caravan Plumbing System Tips
+Caravan Plumbing System Maintenance

 Damp causes mould and mildew, both of which are known to be damaging to human health.
 Moisture also, of course, contributes to rust, so it is pretty terrible for your motorhome too.
 A moisture meter can be used to take a reading of the amount of moisture in your caravan.
 A reading of anything above 15% should give you cause for concern, and anything above 25% this is enough to structurally damage your RV.